gagolews/genieclust/.devel/sphinx/weave/sklearn_toy_example.rst

 It turns out that the out-of-the-box Genie algorithm not only generates the most meaningful partitions but also it's the fastest.
+Of course, it's not ideal for all the possible datasets (no algorithm is), but it's definitely worth a try in your next data mining challenge.